gwijthoff/digitalmedia/digitalmedia_development.md

 - Nicole Starosielski, *The Undersea Network*

-Some readings from Dennis Tenen, Lev Manovich, Nick Seaver,
+Thank Dennis Tenen, Lev Manovich, Nick Seaver, whose syllabi and pedagogy influenced the design and content of this course.

 # Schedule Notes